lvjhn/notipp/README.md

-## notipp
+# notipp

 Web-Based Notification System for Linux and Android Devices in a LAN/WLAN

 ### Description

-Notipp is a simple (prototypal/proof-of-concept) project.
+Notipp is a simple - prototypal/proof-of-concept - project.
 It is a web-based notification system designed for devices on a WLAN/LAN.
 The main purpose of the app is to send notifications from a **host device** to a **receiving device**.
-The host device can be any Linux system (distro) based on Ubuntu and Fedora.
-The system does not need to be connected to the internet and only requires Wi-Fi connectivity to work.
+The host device can be any Linux distribution based on Ubuntu or Fedora.
+The system does not need to be connected to the internet and only requires Wi-Fi connectivity to work compared to Push Notifications which typically requires the internet to function.

 ## Installation